 Because these vibrations are so different to what I’m used to it can take longer to orgasm with the Mimi Soft but I definitely enjoy the journey.
 It’s like my clit is getting pampered and teased by the quivering chorus of the Mimi Soft’s vibrations.

 This pretty much echoes what I thought at first.
 So there you have it: Je Joue has a signature of vibration that might not resonate with everyone.
 It might poorly resonate with your clit, or your clit might actually like the uniqueness.
 I was somewhere in between, where I came to like it over time.

 Despite my feelings about the Uma’s external sensation, the throbbing pulselike quality is what makes this toy shine for internal use.
 The low pitch and high rumble are, of course, great on the lower steady settings.
 When combined with the patterns, it further exaggerates the throbbing sensation.
 The downside: I stay away from the faster settings because they do get buzzy and pinchy.

 Shape is generally paramount to me in an insertable vibrator and vibrations secondary.
 This doesn’t apply to the Je Joue Uma.
 In the time it took to hold down the “on”/+ button, I went from “Fuck, I just wasted $80 when I could’ve bought a really nice dildo” to “HOLY SHIT.”
 Vibrations, something I used to think were pleasant but not necessary, actually make this toy and they’re worth every penny here.

 Where the shape makes it harder to aim at my G-spot, the vibrations’ amplitude makes up for the lack of precision.

-To find my G-spot with the Uma without vibrations, I have to pull and let the hump drag on the way out.
+To find my G-spot with the Uma without vibrations, I have to pull and let the head drag against my front wall on the way out.
 It’s more of a stationary inching toy than a thrusting one.
 It was counterintuitive to me, took more effort, and demanded that I undo what I thought I knew about using G-spot toys.